pmndrs/jotai/README.md

 function DoubleCounter() {
   const [doubledCount] = useAtom(doubledCountAtom);

   return <h2>{doubledCount}</h2>
 }
 ```

-### A write only atom can be created
+#### You can create write only atom

-Just like an action.
+A write only atom doesn't need an initial value or a read method.

 ```jsx
 import { create } from 'jotai'